FreeRADIUS/wiki.freeradius.org/version4/notes.md

 the queue.  e.g. mark messages "busy-looping", then "about to drop the queue", followed by "acked from the originator", and then it can drop the queue.

+### After some discussion

+The signals should be limited to control-plane actions.

+* here's a new queue for you
+* please check the queue
+* I'm going to stop busy-polling the queue, please signal me when there's data in it
+* the queue should be deleted

+The recipient will always keep a copy of the queue, and will get signalled when there's data in it.

+Which means that all communication between threads is done via kqueues.
+That makes thread discovery / interaction a lot easier.
+"Get me kqueue for X".

+And kqueues are thread-safe which is nice.
+The downside is that if we want inter-process signalling, we'll need a different signalling mechanism.